Asymmetric REINFORCE for off-Policy Reinforcement Learning: Balancing positive and negative rewards: Experiments

 where $x$s are prompts from the dataset $\mathcal{D}$, each $y_i$ is a full sequence of tokens auto-regressively sampled from the LLM $\mu$, and $\hat{V} = \frac{1}{G}\sum_{i=1}^G r(y_i,x)$ is the empirical estimate of the average reward $V^{\mu(\cdot | x)}$.
 This loss is the empirical approximation of the context-corrected loss in Equation~\eqref{eq:context-corrected}.
 We place ourselves in the delayed updates setting, i.e. the behavior policy $\mu$ is simply an outdated version of the current policy $\pi$, which we update every $N$ training steps; this corresponds to a policy improvement scheme where each iteration lasts $N$ steps.
 We set the number $G$ of samples per prompt to $8$.
-We train and test on the MATH dataset (\cite{hendrycksmath2021}, $12.5$k high school level problems).
+We train and test on the MATH dataset (\cite{hendrycksmath2021}, $12.5$k high school-level problems), as well as on a subset of size 142k of the NuminaMath dataset (\cite{numina_math_datasets}, competition-level problems).
 The reward of a trajectory is $1$ if the answer is correct, and $-1$ otherwise.
 Additional details regarding the experimental setup are given in Appendix~\ref{app:exp_setup}.

 \paragraph{Impact of the baseline $\delta V$}